University Research Lecturer, Departmental Lecturer

 Tell us a bit About your role

 I’m a Senior Researcher in the Department of Physiology, Anatomy and Genetics (DPAG).
 I received my Bachelor and Master’s degree in Medicine in China and was awarded a PhD from Chonbuk National University Medical School in South Korea in 2003.
 After completing my PhD, I moved to the University of Oxford to pursue post-doctoral studies that same year, where I joined the group of Professor David Paterson.
-In 2020, I became the first woman of colour to be appointed Departmental Lecturer in DPAG, and was then awarded the title of University Research Lecturer.
+In 2020, I became the first woman of Asian descent to be appointed Departmental Lecturer in DPAG and was then awarded the title of University Research Lecturer.

 My main research interest focuses on understanding how the autonomic nervous system influences cardiac function in health and disease.
 I developed a primary culture system of sympathetic ganglion neurons, using cellular and molecular approaches to investigate the interactions between different signalling cascades.
 Recently, I have been differentiating the induced Pluripotent Stem Cells (iPSC) from Catecholaminergic polymorphic ventricular tachycardia (CPVT) patients into iPSC-derived cardiomyocytes and sympathetic neurons that carry the patient’s genome including CPVT-linked mutations and expressing the disease phenotype in vitro at the cellular level.
 Using single or co-culture of these two cell types, I am investigating the molecular and cellular disease-mechanisms of this inherited arrhythmia which causes sudden cardiac death in children and young adults.

 What is the most meaningful aspect of your work?